TRIQS/triqs/doc/installation/python.rst

 virtualenv is a python package that allow you to install in your home a simple copy (or mirror) or python, and install and upgrade some packages for you, without touching the systems.

-.. warning:: This works as long as the other dependencies of the packages on e.g. C++ libraries are satisfied.
+.. note:: This works as long as the other dependencies of the packages on e.g. C++ libraries are satisfied.

 Usage
 ^^^^^